Skip to content

 Intentionally held on the cusp of Imbolc, the season of new growth in the Celtic calendar, Seachtain Saoirse don Phalaistín is a curated week of celebrating cultural resistance at Project Arts Centre headlined by ‘Return to Palestine’ co-produced with Dublin Theatre Festival and The Freedom Theatre Jenin Refugee Camp, Palestine, funded by The Arts Council of Ireland.

-This unique week of engagement at Project Arts Centre during its 60th anniversary celebrations is an opportunity for audiences in Ireland to engage deeply with Palestinian art, and visions, a way to create a temporal state built with music, words, expression through our bodies and laughter.
+This unique week of engagement at Project Arts Centre is an opportunity for audiences in Ireland to engage deeply with Palestinian art, and visions, a way to create a temporal state built with music, words, expression through our bodies and laughter.
 Seachtain Saoirse don Phalaistín will be a landmark cultural and political event — one that roots international solidarity in lived experience, artistic excellence, and radical care.
 It will bring artists, audiences, and activists into collective conversation about freedom, occupation, resistance, and the power of art to speak across borders.

 Photograph of performer Sami Abu Wardeh in the centre of the image, standing within a deep green background wearing a navy blue military style jacket, light khaki trousers, and a keffiyeh worn on his head.
 Surrounding this photograph are quotes about the performer as well as press quotes all in gold lettering.
 At the top of the image is a quote from Comedian Alexei Sayle which states “The Rockstar of the Palestinian Diaspora”.
 Directly underneath is the name of the performer - Sami Abu Wardeh in large caps lettering, followed by the title in larger shiny gold text “Palestine: Peace de Resistance”.
 On the left side of the photograph of the performer are press quotes, which include “Defiantly Goofy”, The Guardian; “Passionate, Epic and Very Funny”- Jay Richardson, Fest.
 All quotes reference four star reviews.
 On the right side of the central image are a list of awards, and statements including “WINNER, Bestie Awards, Edinburgh 2025” and “WINNER, Mervyn Stutter’s Pick of the Fringe”.